Spain 2024-Day 19-Toledo

 We had decided today would be a touristy day in the morning, with work in the afternoon.
 But it all began with a long walk down by the river to explore the river-side path we had seen on our walk into town.

 We went down, down, down by the river, and it was splendid.
 Art and ruins, and rushing water.
 A beautiful path that wasn't too busy.
-We did several folks fishing, which was a first for this trip.
+We did see several folks fishing, which was a first for this trip.

 There were several works of art stationed along the path we walked, and we had a delightful interaction with one of them.